 Works by the British abstract painter, Sandra Blow RA, have gone on display in the Cambridge Wing Gallery at St Mary’s Hospital, Paddington.

-Imperial College Healthcare Charity, which manages the art collection at all five Imperial College Healthcare NHS Trust hospitals, has organised the collection of prints, generously loaned by Sandra Blow’s estate for 18 months.
+Imperial Health Charity, which manages the art collection at all five Imperial College Healthcare NHS Trust hospitals, has organised the collection of prints, generously loaned by Sandra Blow’s estate for 18 months.

 Blow (1915-2006) is credited as being at the forefront of the abstract art movement in Britain.
 In 1957, Blow featured in the first John Moores biannual exhibition in Liverpool, won the International Guggenheim Award in 1960 and second prize at the third John Moores exhibition in 1961.
 The majority of works on display, including Double Diamond (2003) and Revolve (2003), date from the last decade of her life.

-Alice Strickland, Art Curator at Imperial College Healthcare Charity, said: “We’re incredibly proud to bring Sandra Blow’s work to St Mary’s.
+Alice Strickland, Art Curator at Imperial Health Charity, said: “We’re incredibly proud to bring Sandra Blow’s work to St Mary’s.
 The Trust’s art collection has a tremendous impact on patients, staff and visitors and helps to create a stimulating, enriching environment.”